 However if you are sensible about it, then you won’t have any problems.
 Just as you wouldn’t bet £3,000 for Manchester United to beat Burnley if you know that you can’t afford to lose the bet, you wouldn’t trade risky bets in spread betting.

-Our switch from a £10 to £1 stake in the Win Index market above is a good example of how to manage your stakes to make sure you don’t lose too much.
+Our switch from a £10 to £1 stake in the Win Index market above is a good example of managing your stakes to ensure you don’t lose too much.
 Look at the numbers in the spread.
-If they are big numbers, then your stake can quickly go into big multiples of profit or loss.
+If they are big numbers, your stake can quickly go into big multiples of profit or loss.

 A stop loss can help reduce your risk